Comparison

 Next step

-Move from the system debate into the workflow you need to improve first.
+Move from the system debate into the first workflow you want to improve.

 All solutions